 - Check the Sync Music box.

-- When you're finished, click Apply to begin the sync process.
+- Click Apply to begin the sync process.

 Let us know in the comments.